continja/chadgoode.github.io/_posts/2022-02-23-home-assistant-sms-voipms.md

 At this point, everything is set up.
 You should now be able to send a text message to your new DID number.
 When VoIP.ms receives that message (which you can verify via the "DID Numbers -> SMS/MMS Message Center" menu option), it should send the message details to the Callback URL (your HA server).
 When your HA server receives it, it should trigger your automation and turn on your light.

-## HomeAssistant and VoIP.ms Setup to Send Outboud SMS Text Messages From HA
+## Home Assistant and VoIP.ms Setup to Send Outboud SMS Text Messages From HA

 ### VoIP.ms API Setup